RoverIsADog/InfoHUD/README.md

 - BIOME_NAME
 - ...

 #Interval in ticks between each refresh.
-Lower for better performance.
+Higher for better performance.
 refreshRate: <number> {Default:5}

 #Settings on a per-player basis